For shorter podcast/Video click the link below.

 There is a woman that comes out in pitch darkness.

 “For at the window of my house I looked through my lattice, And I saw among the simple, I perceived among the youths, A young man lacking heart, Passing through the street near her corner; And he went the way to her house.
 In the twilight, in the evening, In the black and dark night.
 And look, a woman met him, Dressed like a whore, With a hidden heart” (Proverbs 7:6-9, ISR).

-The fall feasts are upon us.
+The fall feasts listed in Leviticus 23 are all about Jesus/ Yeshua.
 They come just as it gets darker outside.
 Not only does evening come swiftly, but the darkness in our streets filled with unrest also seems to grow more significant with darkness.

 Darkness is also a word used to describe protection and beauty, as magnificent as a black stallion—a black panther slinking through the jungle, A black butterfly, or a black sapphire ring.
 Darkness is a womb protected by water.
 Darkness represents being hidden.
 Darkness is when the beast comes out of the jungle, the fields, the forest, stalking, and searching to devour something in the darkness.
 When someone is robbed, shot, or sexually assaulted, if it happens in the daytime, we proclaim, “They did it in broad daylight!”
 Yet, Adonai dwells in thick darkness.

 “The LORD has said that he would dwell in thick darkness” (I Kings 8:12).